anseki/readline-sync/README.md

 *Type:* string
 *Default:* `''`

-If the user input empty text (i.e. pressed an Enter key only), return this.
+If the user input empty text (i.e. pressed the Enter key only), return this.

 For example: